Human Clay: Release and commercial performance

 The album was the band's first to hit number one in the US, where it debuted with first week sales of 315,000, and stayed on top for two weeks.
-Human Clay has been certified 11× Platinum and Diamond by the RIAA, and is the 54th best-selling album of all time in the United States (as of February 2007).
+Human Clay was certified diamond by the Recording Industry Association of America (RIAA) on July 16, 2001, for selling 10,000,000 copies, was later certified 11× platinum on January 29, 2004, and is the 54th best-selling album of all time in the United States (as of February 2007).
 It ranks as the tenth best selling album in the U.S. since the advent of Nielsen SoundScan in 1991, and the ninth best-selling album in the U.S. in the 2000s.
 It has also been certified 6 times platinum in Canada, 5 times in Australia, 7 times in New Zealand, and 4 times in Switzerland among others, selling an estimated 20 million copies worldwide.
 The album has spent a record 104 weeks on the Billboard chart survey.
 As of October 2014, it has sold 11,690,000 copies in the United States alone, according to Nielsen SoundScan.

 Critical reception

 The album received mixed to positive reviews from critics.
-Allmusic's Stephen Thomas Erlewine gave the album 4 stars out of 5, concluding that "it may not be the kind of thing that knocks out critics or grunge purists, but it does deliver for anyone looking for direct, grunge-flavored hard rock."
+AllMusic's Stephen Thomas Erlewine gave the album 4 stars out of 5, concluding that "it may not be the kind of thing that knocks out critics or grunge purists, but it does deliver for anyone looking for direct, grunge-flavored hard rock. [...]
+Human Clay does make it clear that there is an audience for post-grunge hard rock, as long as it's delivered without pretension and as long as it meets the audience's desire for straight-ahead, hard-hitting music."

+Laura Morgan of Entertainment Weekly called the album's riffs "tiresome" in a lukewarm review.
+She added: "Quasi-spiritual lyrics that have all the resonance of a self-help manual hardly help their cause.
+But so what?
+Chances are the opiate-hungry throngs will fist-pound in unison to such insights as 'Forked tongues in bitter mouths/ Can drive a man to bleed from inside out.'"

 Legacy

 The album's third single, "With Arms Wide Open", won a Grammy Award for Best Rock Song in 2001.
 At the 28th Annual American Music Awards, Human Clay won the American Music Award for Favorite Pop/Rock Album.
 At the 2002 Billboard Music Awards, the album won the award for Catalog Album of the Year.
 Human Clay was ranked number 422 in Rock Hard magazine's book The 500 Greatest Rock & Metal Albums of All Time in 2005.
 Human Clay was ranked number 5 on Billboard's 200 Albums of the Decade in 2009.
 VH1 listed "Higher" as one of the greatest hard rock songs of all time in 2009.
-The music video for "With Arms Wide Open" was voted the 92nd best music video of all-time by VH1, who also ranked it number 4 on its "25 Greatest Power Ballads" list.
+The music video for "With Arms Wide Open" was voted the 92nd best music video of all time by VH1, who also ranked it number 4 on its "25 Greatest Power Ballads" list.